nand2mario/sdram-tang-nano-20k/README.md

-## NESTang SDRAM controller usage example
+## SDRAM controller and usage example for Tang Nano 20K

-An example for using the SDRAM controller in [NESTang](https://github.com/nand2mario/nestang), for retro-game/computer core developers.
-The [code](src/sdram_top.v) should be mostly self-explanatory.
+An SDRAM controller and usage example for Tang Nano 20K, as used in [NESTang](https://github.com/nand2mario/nestang).
+The controller design works best for retro-game/computer cores (latency is as low as 5 cycles).
+The [example code](src/sdram_top.v) should be mostly self-explanatory.

 Note: Press S1 button to start the example.